 Chemical engineers use their knowledge of mathematics, physics, chemistry, and biology to meet the needs of our technological society.
-They design, research, develop, operate, and manage the chemical and petroleum industries and are leaders in the fields of hazardous wastes control, environmental protection, biotechnology and biomedical engineering, and advanced materials processing.
-They are in charge of the chemical processes used by virtually all industries, including the pharmaceutical, food, paper, aerospace, automotive, and semiconductor industries.
+They design, research, develop, operate, and manage the chemical and petroleum industries and are leaders in the fields of energy and the environment, nanoengineering/nanotechnology, systems engineering, biotechnology and biomedical engineering, and advanced materials processing.
+They are in charge of the chemical processes used by virtually all industries, including the pharmaceutical, food, paper, aerospace, automotive, water production and treatment, and semiconductor industries.
 Architectural, engineering, and construction firms employ chemical engineers for equipment and process design.
-It is also their mission to develop the clean and environmentally friendly technologies of the
+It is also their mission to develop the clean and environmentally friendly technologies of the future.